 This site runs on SiteGround’s shared hosting.
 It was lickety-split fast from the minute I installed WordPress.
 I was able to get my entire site up and running, transferring from a local host, in, like, two hours.
 I couldn’t ask for a better experience.Check It Out

-The email marketing I do for this site is all through ConvertKit.
-I know a lot of beginners start with something free (MailChimp) or less expensive, but ConvertKit is an amazing company.
+The email marketing I do for this site is all through MailerLite.
+I know a lot of beginners start with something free (MailChimp) or less expensive, but MailerLite offers a ton of amazing features (for less money).
 From click tracking to automated sequences, they make it pretty easy not to eff up at email marketing.
 This is important for someone like me, who is terrified of email marketing.Check It Out

 I use Storyblocks Video for AfterEffects templates and royalty-free video clips.
 It’s a yearly membership, and once you’re in, you can download as many of the clips and templates as you want.
 They also have a marketplace, with higher-priced clips available on a purchase-by-purchase basis.
 I stick with the basic membership and do just fine.Check It Out